 Leaves, Grass Clippings and Debris

 Sweepers cannot pick up large debris and piles of leaves.
 As a reminder, it is illegal to place trash, branches and debris in the street.
 It is also illegal to blow or rake grass clippings and leaves into the street.
 Leaves that fall into a resident’s yard are the property owner's responsibility to pick up.
-This falls under "Littering" in Chapter 7, Article 2 Section 7-2-30 of the Town of Windsor Municipal Code.
+This falls under "Littering" in Windsor Municipal Code Sec.
+7-2-30.

 Your cooperation is greatly appreciated in keeping Windsor's streets clean.